 - Line two large baking sheets with parchment paper.

 - In a small bowl, whisk remaining egg white.
-Pour sparkling sugar onto a cutting board or plate in a roughly even layer.75 grams sparkling sugar or demerara sugar
+Pour sparkling sugar onto a cutting board or plate in a roughly even layer.75 grams demerara sugar

 - Unwrap one of the dough portions and use a pastry brush to brush the egg white mixture on all sides until coated.
-Then, roll the dough into the sparkling sugar until fully coated on the sides (no need to coat the two ends, as you only want the sugar to coat the edges of the cookies).
+Then, roll the dough into the sparkling sugar until fully coated.
 You can also pick up some of the sugar to cover any bare spots.
-Slice into ⅓-inch thick circles.
+Slice into ⅓-inch thick rounds.
 If any of the cookies break, gently press them back together.

 - To melt the chocolate, add white chocolate to a small bowl, then microwave for 30 seconds.
 Stir with a spoon, then microwave in 15-second intervals until completely melted.½ cup white chocolate

 - While still warm, use a spoon or a squeeze bottle to drizzle white chocolate over the cooled cookies.
-Let cool at room temperature until white chocolate sets completely before eating.
+Cool to room temperature until white chocolate sets completely before eating.

-- Store in an airtight container or ziploc bag for 3 to 4 days at room temperature.
+- Store in an airtight container or ziploc bag for 3 - 4 days at room temperature.

 Notes